Information for journalists

 Research: The Brain Tumour Charity funds an extensive and diverse portfolio of research across the UK and internationally, which aims to transform the research landscape for people with brain tumours and give rise to the best chance of finding the treatments that are so desperately needed.
 Find out more about our research funding here:

-Support: The Charity has a comprehensive support and information service for anyone who is affected by a diagnosis for however long they need.
-This includes a support and information helpline, Information Standard accredited fact sheets, free counselling by trained volunteers, online peer-to-peer support and a dedicated Children and Families Service.
+Support: The Charity offers comprehensive support and information services to anyone who affected by a diagnosis for however long they need.
+This includes a helpline, Information Standard accredited fact sheets, free counselling by trained volunteers, online peer-to-peer support and a dedicated Children and Families Service.
 Here are 10 ways we help.

 Awareness: Too often, we hear of missed or delayed diagnoses.
-That’s why the Brain Tumour Charity works with healthcare professionals and raises awareness of the symptoms and effects of brain tumours.
-Its HeadSmart cards helped reduce average diagnosis times in children from more than 13 weeks to 6.5 weeks between 2018 and 2020.
-Now, ‘Better Safe Than Tumour’ aims to do the same in adults.
+That’s why the Brain Tumour Charity works with healthcare professionals to raise awareness of the symptoms and effects of brain tumours.
+Its HeadSmart campaign, in collaboration with the University of Nottingham, helped reduce average diagnosis times in children from more than 13 weeks to 6.5 weeks between 2018 and 2020.
+‘Better Safe Than Tumour’ aims to do the same in adults.

 Campaigns: In March 2024, more than 52,000 people signed our open letter calling for all UK Governments to implement a National Brain Tumour Strategy to cater for the specific needs of our community.
 This was the culmination of the findings from a number of our published reports about gaps in care which you can find here.